What is a Product Manager?

 As companies grow, the product management role entails three or four functions: product strategy, technical product management, product marketing, and field marketing.
 It is a big job.
 In a small company, all of these functions are performed by one person.
 In large companies, they are performed by four departments.
 But they are all part of product management.

-A good number of product managers report directly to the CEO, acting as his or her representative at the product level.
+A good number of product managers report directly to the CEO, acting as their representative at the product level.
 For technology companies, particularly those with enterprise or B2B products, the product management job is very technical.
-This is why many product managers report to Development, or Engineering.
+This is why many product managers report to development, or engineering.

 Product Managers are also known as: